Some templates share a grid/list style for their Blog Pages. This design gives you two options for displaying your blog posts:

 - For blog posts, choose where the metadata displays (above title or below title) with the Metadata tweak in the Blog: Item section.

-In the Blog: List section of the Style Editor, use the Show Pagination Label and Show Pagination Arrows tweaks to display navigation arrows and text at the bottom of the Blog Page.
+In the Blog: List section of Site Styles, use the Show Pagination Label and Show Pagination Arrows tweaks to display navigation arrows and text at the bottom of the Blog Page.
 When visitors click the navigation, it takes them to the next page of blog posts.

 Set how many posts display per page in Blog Settings.